iandanforth/muscledagents/README.md

-# muscled-agents
+# muscledagents
-Agents implemented with PyMuscle for Web, OpenAI Gym, MuJoCo, UnityML and others.
+OpenAI Gym MuJoCo models rigged with muscles and environments which incorporate PyMuscle fatigable muscle models.

+We also provide reference agents for each environment.